-Committing to change is not easy, it could be giving up sugar, working out, or writing a blog.
+Committing to change is not easy; it could be giving up sugar, working out, or writing a blog.
 What needs to happen is a mind shift and learning how to change one’s priorities.
-Once you accept the change the results will start.
-Without accepting change, you will never hit your marketing results.
+Once you accept the change, the results will start.
+Without taking charge, you will never hit your marketing results.

-In baseball we have what we call the shift.
-This is when the third baseman and shortstop shift and move towards the right field.
+In baseball, we have what we call the shift.
+The shift is when the third baseman and shortstop shift and move towards the right field.
 The pitcher now pitches the ball to the outside of the plate forcing the batter to hit the ball where 90% of the team is standing.
-The out come is typically an out.
+The outcome is typically an out.

-My father taught me that it is easier to sell to their needs not to their wants.
-We all have wants, but most of those wants are overwritten by our desired needs.
+My father taught me that it is easier to sell to their needs, not to their wants.
+We all have wants, but our desired requirements overwrite most of those wants.
 This is true in business.
-Show the client a solution to their problems and they will listen.
+Show the client a solution to their problems, and they will listen.
 Appealing to the clients wants only gets lookers, not sales.

 My mind shift changes when I stop looking at a client as “How can they help me?” to “Can this person help somebody I know?”
-When I did this mind shift I found that I listened more intently to the client’s conversation, and listened for their needs.
+When I did this mind shift, I found that I listened more intently to the client’s conversation, and listened for their needs.
 This allowed me to connect with the client and offer a solution to their problem.
-I found that listening closer to the client’s core needs allowed me to better target my marketing.
-No longer was I solving all their problems, but seeking to solve their core issues.
+I found that looking closely to the client’s core needs allowing me to target my marketing better.
+No longer was I solving all their problems, but seeking to address their core issues.

 Understanding the role of marketing is a mind shift.

-Like the 3rd baseman who find himself in mid-right field.
-The goals have not changed, its how we go about getting the results, which has changed.
-If solving a client’s problem leads to sales, then the marketing goal is to focus on problem solving.
+Like the 3rd baseman who finds himself in the mid-right field, the goals have not changed, its how we go about getting the results, which has changed.
+If solving a client’s problem leads to sales, then the marketing goal is to focus on problem-solving.